sachinym/Github-Advanced-Security/Module3-Software_Composition_Analysis.md

    ![github-advisory-database](images/prfail.png)

+   >**Note:** "The pull request fails because the dependency review action detects the introduction of a vulnerable version of `Log4j`.
+This action checks for known vulnerabilities in dependencies, and if it finds any, it prevents the pull request from being merged until the issues are resolved."

 1. You can also see the error details on **Actions** section, navigate to action section and from the left navigation pane, click on **Dependency Review**.
 Notice the failed **Dependency review** due to the dependency review finding the introduction of a vulnerable `Log4j` version.

     ![github-advisory-database](images/gx1.png)